 What does the author imply about military history?

-tricky!
-Because the GMAT is a computer adaptive test, low scorers
+are tricky!
+Because the GMAT is a computer adaptive test, lower scorers

-won’t get many of these questions.
-Think about which answer
+won’t be presented with many (or any) of these questions.
+Think

-is best supported by the facts of the passage alone.
-Keep the use
+about which answer is best supported by the facts of the passage